 I fall under one of the 4 reasons above.
 What do I do now?
 Are there deadlines connected with this procedure?

 First, request an Application for Ballot by Mail (ABBM) from the Early Voting Clerk in the political subdivision conducting your election, or from our office.
+You may also print an ABBM directly from our website (PDF), (Spanish version (PDF)).
 Once received, read the instructions carefully, complete the ABBM form and return it to the Early Voting Clerk.
-For the November 4, 2014 Election, the first day to submit an ABBM to the early voting clerk is September 5, 2014; the last day (or deadline) to submit an ABBM is October 24, 2014---this is not a postmark date---the ABBM must be received in the office of the early voting clerk by October 24, 2014 in order for you to receive a ballot by mail.
+For the May 9, 2015 Election date, the first day to submit an ABBM to the early voting clerk is March 10, 2015; the last day (or deadline) to submit an ABBM is April 30, 2015---this is not a postmark date---the ABBM must be received in the office of the early voting clerk by April 30, 2015 in order for you to receive a ballot by mail.

 - To learn more about the ABBM process and to request an ABBM from our office (or print one directly from the web)